 What kind of funding opportunities does CAAM offer?

-Currently CAAM has one funding initiative for projects intended for public television broadcast: The Documentary Fund Open Call for production and post-production funds, considers projects that are in both production and/or post-production phase.
+The Documentary Fund Open Call is an initiative funded by the Corporation for Public Broadcasting (CPB) for programs intended for public television looking to receive production and post-production funds.
+This program considers projects that are in both production and/or post-production phase.

 How large are Media Fund awards?